Learn the basics with a private lesson

 Great exercise

-Pickleball burns calories without ever feeling like it!
-While you don’t have to bust a gut or break a sweat to enjoy a great game, pickleball gets you moving and your blood flowing, which is positive no matter your age.
+You'll burn calories when playing pickleball without ever feeling like it!
+While you don't have to bust a gut or break a sweat to enjoy a great game, pickleball gets you moving and your blood flowing, which is positive no matter your age.
+It's great for beginners but also provides a great workout and playing experience for high performing athletes.

 Pickleball is often enjoyed outdoors and can be a great way to get sunshine and fresh air while exercising on a nice day.